warashibe/nd-account/README.md

 ```

 Upload env to your remote Cloud Functions environment.
+This command will do the magic.

 ```bash
 firebase functions:config:set env="$(cat env.json)"